Days: 0 - 5

 Saturday, August 24, 2024

-You wouldn't think a private collection could make a good museum.
-But this museum goes a long way in proving that caa be true.
+You wouldn't think a private collection could make a good museum, but this museum proves that can be true.
 The collection covers nine floors.
 We were advised to start on the ninth floor and walk down.
 Great advice.
-It's a lot easier walking down the nine flights rather then walking up them.
+It's a lot easier walking down the nine flights rather than walking up them.

 Background from Wikipedia